-Their habitats also require minimum decor items, just a few substrates like calcium, play sand, coconut mulch, and aspen they can burrow.
+Their habitats also require minimum decor items, needing just a few substrates like calcium, play sand, coconut mulch, and aspen in which they can burrow.
 Kenyan Boas are docile, have good temperaments, and readily eat mice.

 6. Barbados Threadsnake

 The Barbados Threadsnake is not only small but one of the smallest snakes on earth-not thicker than a strand of spaghetti.
-You can only find these snakes on a few selected Caribbean Islands.
+You can only find these snakes on a few select Caribbean Islands.

 Although Barbados Threadsnakes are rarely kept as pet snakes, they are among the breeds that stay small.